blog-banner-image

 Step 1: Graduate from high school

-Aspiring forensic scientists are advised to graduate from high school, ideally with high marks in biology, chemistry, physiology, statistics, and mathematics, to set themselves up for success.
+To set themselves up for success, aspiring forensic scientists are advised to graduate from high school, ideally with high marks in biology, chemistry, physiology, statistics, and mathematics.
 Additionally, some students volunteer or intern in relevant agencies such as police departments, fire departments, medical laboratories, hospitals, or other organizations.

 For example, the National Student Leadership Conference (NSLC) provides a weeklong summer internship to secondary students in forensic science with hands-on training through forensic simulations, supervised laboratory work, and lectures from experienced professionals.
 The summer sessions occur at American University and Columbia University, giving students hands-on opportunities to solve simulated crimes and interact with legal experts.
 Interested students are encouraged to contact local and national institutions to see which opportunities are available.